cre-mer/CRE-MER_headless-wp/README.md

 ```php
 define('WP_LARAVEL_URL', 'http://my-website.test');
 ```
+3. Activate the blank theme
-3. When you're done, log in to the backend and go to Settings -> Permalinks.
+4. When you're done, log in to the backend and go to Settings -> Permalinks.
 Select the radio button "Post name" and save your changes.

 ### Setup Laravel
 ```bash